Get Your Free Ecourse!

 Wondering where to find clients if you live in a small town?
 Sometimes it can be a struggle when you live in a rural area.
 There are three different approaches to help you attract all the clients you need from your home town and a nearby city.
 Fabienne Fredrickson shares three simple strategies to find clients in a small town.

 Do you find that sometimes your best customers are the ones you least expected to sign with you?
 When we talk with those folks that we’re just absolutely convinced aren't going to buy anything from us, we’re probably more relaxed.
 We’re not in “sales” mode.
 And that’s what can get us into trouble to begin with.
-Betsy Baker shares three tips that she has learned over the years that have made the biggest in signing clients to work with her.
+Betsy Baker shares three tips that she has learned over the years that have made the biggest difference in signing clients to work with her.

 Everyone wants new, ideal, high-paying clients, continually filling your pipeline.
 You may find that you are spending a huge amount of time and effort attracting brand new clients, but current clients are leaving after their initial term is over.
 Have you ever thought about what it takes to retain clients past their initial term?
 Fabienne Fredrickson shares with you three simple things to apply to your own business so that your clients happily stay with you longer and continue to get great results with you, while recommending you to others.